 Our client is a leading provider of ICT services with a portfolio ranging across Networks, Digital Services, Managed Services and Emerging Business.
 As the global RPO provider, Pontoon supports five regions across 97 countries and delivers 11,000 hires per year.

 The importance of a diverse workforce is a long-recognised strategy for this global organisation.
-As a key measurement of success, their Executive Board has publicly committed to a global target of achieving a 30% female workforce by 2020.
+As a key measurement of success, their Executive Board has publicly committed to a global target of achieving a 30% female workforce.
 In 2018, their global workforce was 23% female.
 Pontoon is partnering with our client to support the goal through strategic talent acquisition improvements.

 Though women now represent 47% of the workforce, as compared to 38% in the 1970s, only 12% of engineers are female.

 To drive this initiative, Pontoon has consulted on and implemented several program enhancements.

 To start, we have altered our global SLA to include gender diversity metrics throughout the talent acquisition process.
 We have made a conscious effort to cast a wider net in sourcing to attract more female candidates.
 Our definitive metric is 30% females shortlisted to hiring managers, though we carefully review all gender diverse stats as they move through the hiring funnel:

 To accomplish this, Pontoon has designated a Diversity Consultant for each of the five regions.
 These team members are dedicated to developing and executing diversity strategies within their region.
 They also work closely with the client’s devoted diversity leaders.
 The client currently has seven separate employee diversity groups which were created to promote the hiring, retention, and growth of diverse talent.
 This case study will focus on North America where stakeholders and diversity groups are most engaged.
 The team’s focus in 2019 was to complete enhancements and share best practices internally to improve global numbers.